gitter-badger/ngcloud/docs/tutorial/quickstart.rst

 Further Reading
 ---------------

-On the next page, we will show you how to organize your own NGS result to feed in NGCloud.
+On the following sections, we will show you how to organize your own NGS result to feed in NGCloud.
 Also, a detailed explanation will be given to show what's under the hood.

 If your NGS analysis pipeline is not supported by NGCloud, you can add it your own, combining the existed NGCloud report templates.
 This tutorial will show you how to write your own pipeline.
 You will need :ref:`NGCloud API documentation <package-api>` for more information.